zagui440s/personalCP/week-08/day2/react-news-site-ii.md

 ```

 `articleID` corresponds to the index of an item in the articles array, and is a parameter already being passed into this function.
 You should be able to click links in your homepage and be able to hit different urls that correspond with the article that you clicked.

-### hash-router vs browser-router
-> Normally, whenever the URL changes, your browser sends a GET request to that new URL.
-However, by default, if the URL contains a `#`, then anything that changes after the `#` is not considered a new server-side route, and so no data is sent to the server.
-This is used for client-side routing to elements with a specific id.
-You can access this information from javascript with `window.location.hash`. hash-router extends this concept, and uses the value of `window.location.hash` to load different components, which will serve as the pages of our website.

-> Another option for client-side routing is the browser-router.
-This approach doesn't leave a `#` in the URL, and instead uses extra javascript to avoid making requests to the server when the URL changes.
-Using the browser router can cause a variety of bugs to occur in your application, because there will be some situations where client-side URLs will accidentally get sent to the server.
-When a user refreshes the page or just types a URL directly into the URL bar, that request will go to the server, and your server needs to be prepared to handle that request gracefully.
-Also, many modern browsers don't even show the full URL by default, so the sole benefit of the browser router is often irrelevant.